 Any Page name entered here loses the right to interact with your posts, like your posts and comments, or reply to your comments.
 You will also no longer be able to post to the Page’s Timeline or message the Page.
 Blocking a Page also unlikes and unfollows it.

-The Facebook App Settings menu offers you a single location to view which apps use your Facebook credentials for logins and which apps have the ability to manage your permissions.
+The Facebook Apps and Websites Settings menu offers you a single location to view which apps use your Facebook credentials for logins and which apps and websites you can review and manage the non-public information each app or website has permission to access, or remove their access.
 You can edit apps’ access or delete the apps you no longer use.

 If you’re locking down your Facebook profile, I highly recommend going through all of the apps and scoping out their settings.

-You can toggle each setting on or off, setting each option to your desired setting.
-I have been on Facebook for at least 10 years now, and I was amazed at how many apps I had used my Facebook credentials to access.
+You can completely remove the app or website access or remove each setting.
+I have been on Facebook for well over 10 years now, and I was amazed at how many apps I had used my Facebook credentials to access.

 I imagine my intention in my more security-naive days was to make it easier to keep track of logins, but I must admit, there were plenty of “WTF?”
 (What the Fudge) moments while I was perusing the list of apps.